- Current development branch:

 - All major new functionality must include relevant molecule tests where applicable.

 - When submitting a pull request, please rebase from the

 releases/*.
 This is because the

 releases/*are used for tagging new stable releases.

-- All code submissions should meet the following criteria (CI will enforce
+All code submissions should meet the following criteria (CI will enforce these checks):

-Adhering to the following this process is the best way to get your work merged:
+Adhering to the following process is the best way to get your work merged:

-Fork the repo, clone your fork, and configure the remotes:
+Fork the repository, clone your fork, and configure the remotes:

 If you cloned a while ago, get the latest changes from upstream: